spmallette/java-dse-driver/manual/statements/prepared/README.md

 ### Avoid preparing 'SELECT *' queries

-Both the driver and Cassandra maintain a mapping of `PreparedStatement` queries to their metadata.
-When a change is made to a table, such as a column being added or dropped, there is currently no mechanism for Cassandra to invalidate the existing metadata.
+Both the driver and DSE maintain a mapping of `PreparedStatement` queries to their metadata.
+When a change is made to a table, such as a column being added or dropped, there is currently no mechanism for DSE to invalidate the existing metadata.
 Because of this, the driver is not able to properly react to these changes and will improperly read rows after a schema change is made.